2018 Full biography (973 Words)

-Numerous works by a cadre of today’s leading composers have been commissioned for and dedicated to Wu Han and Finckel; her commitment to new music has brought works by Bruce Adolphe, Lera Auerbach, Gabriela Lena Frank, Pierre Jalbert, Augusta Read Thomas, and George Tsontakis to audiences around the world.
+Numerous works by a cadre of today’s leading composers have been commissioned for and dedicated to Wu Han; her commitment to new music has brought works by Bruce Adolphe, Lera Auerbach, Gabriela Lena Frank, Pierre Jalbert, Augusta Read Thomas, and George Tsontakis to audiences around the world.

 In addition to her distinction as one of classical music’s most accomplished performers, Wu Han has established a reputation for her dynamic and innovative approach to the recording studio.
 In 1997, she and David Finckel launched ArtistLed, classical music’s first musician-directed and Internet-based recording company, whose catalogue of nineteen albums has won widespread critical acclaim.
 The Denver Post described ArtistLed as “a classical music breakthrough.”
-The most recent addition to the ArtistLed catalogue, Wu Han LIVE II, was released in December 2016 in collaboration with the Music@Menlo LIVE label and features Wu Han performing chamber works of Taneyev and Dohnányi.
+This is a milestone season as the label turns twenty in 2018.
+The most recent addition to the ArtistLed catalogue, Wu Han LIVE II, in collaboration with the Music@Menlo LIVE label, features Wu Han performing piano quintets of Taneyev and Dohnányi.

-Now in their third term as Co-Artistic Directors of The Chamber Music Society of Lincoln Center, Wu Han and David Finckel hold the longest tenure since Charles Wadsworth, the founding Artistic Director.
-They are the founding Artistic Directors of Music@Menlo, a chamber music festival and institute in Silicon Valley that has garnered international acclaim, soon to celebrate its fifteenth season.
+Now in her third term as Artistic Codirector of The Chamber Music Society of Lincoln Center with David Finckel, they together hold the longest tenure since Charles Wadsworth, the founding Artistic Director.
+They are the founding Artistic Directors of Music@Menlo, a chamber music festival and institute in Silicon Valley that has garnered international acclaim, soon to celebrate its sixteenth season.
 In these capacities, they have overseen the establishment and design of The Chamber Music Society’s CMS Studio Recordings label, as well as a recording partnership with Deutsche Grammophon (which includes CMS concert downloads made available through the Digital DG Concerts Series); and Music@Menlo LIVE, Music@Menlo’s exclusive recording label, which has been praised as a “breakthrough” (Billboard) and “probably the most ambitious recording project of any classical music festival in the world” (San Jose Mercury News).
-Wu Han also serves as Co-Artistic Director of Chamber Music Today, an annual festival held in Seoul, Korea.
-The festival is at the forefront the expanding chamber music presence in the Far East.
+Wu Han also serves as Artistic Codirector of Chamber Music Today in Seoul, Korea.
+The annual festival is at the forefront the expanding chamber music presence in the Far East.